-To contribute towards the improvement in the quality of standard of living of the women in Vrindavan.
+To contribute towards the improvement in the quality of living standard of the widows of Vrindavan.

-- Today women totally participate in all areas like education, politics, science and technology and many more.
+- Today women participate in all areas like education, politics, science, and technology, and many more.

-- It is very critical to know that Violence against women in India is on the rise.
+- It is very critical to know that Violence against Widows of Vrindavan in India is on the rise.

 - Despite the incredible social changes achieved by the country, the girl child has to remain brave and vigilant to overcome sexual defilement.

 - A recent study by the India’s’ Ministry of National Crime Record Bureau concluded that a woman is molested every 26 minutes and raped in every 34 in India.
 The report further showed that a woman is kidnapped every 43 minutes in Indian.